-- A. Employees Eligible for 4850 Benefits - 1.
-Disability Payments and Leave
+- A. Employees Eligible for 4850 Benefits

-Whenever an employee who is eligible for benefits under California Labor Code 4850 is compelled to be absent from duty by reason of injury or disease arising out of and in the course of Authority employment, the employee shall be compensated and placed on Leave pursuant to California Labor Code Section 4850.

-2. Exhaustion of 4850 Benefits

-When an employee has exhausted all rights and benefits provided by California Labor Code Section 4850, and such employee continues to be unable to return to work due to an injury or disease arising out of and in the course of Authority employment, such employee shall be treated in the following manner:
+- 1. Disability Payments and Leave

 - a.
+Whenever an employee who is eligible for workers' compensation benefits under California Labor Code 4850 is compelled to be absent from duty by reason of injury, illness or disease arising out of and in the course of Authority employment, the employee shall be compensated and placed on Leave pursuant to California Labor Code Section 4850 workers' compensation laws, to include Labor Code Section 4850.

+- b.
+Employee will be placed on Workers' Compensation Leave pursuant to Article V Section 10.

+- 2. Exhaustion of 4850 Benefits

+When an employee has exhausted all rights and benefits provided by California Labor Code Section 4850, and such employee continues to be unable to return to work due to an injury, illness or disease arising out of and in the course of Authority employment, such employee shall be treated in the following manner:

-He/she shall be entitled to all benefits provided by California Workers' Compensation Law. - b.
-He/she shall be placed on Workers' Compensation Leave.
+- a.
+He/sheThey shall be entitled to all benefits provided by California Workers' Compensation Law. - b.
+He/sheThey shall receive be placed on Workers' Compensation Leavetemporary disability benefits in accordance with Labor Code 4653 and 4656 that states that temporary disability benefits "shall not extend for more than 104 weeks within a period of five years from the date of injury."